On show at the Frankfurt motor show, the CR-V Hybrid Prototype is a precursor to the production model that will go on sale in mid-2018.

 i-MMD can use as many as all three motors in its quest to produce the most fuel efficient propulsion.
 The main motors are a 2.0 litre Atkinson cycle petrol engine, a powerful electric motor and a separate generator that occasionally doubles as a motor to provide the 2.0 with an efficiency enhancing load.

 It's an ingenious system designed to allow the Atkinson engine to operate within its optimal power range as often as possible.
 Atkinson engines are very efficient, operating close to the ideal fuel:air ratio, but do not produce strong low-end torque, this compensated for by the electric motor.
 The system is also compatible with plug-in technology, which Honda says it is developing.

 The new CR-V is wider, taller and longer than the previous version.
 It has thinner A-pillars and a larger wheel and tyre combination.
 There are also sharper contours on the bonnet and rear quarters, and the nose adopts the latest Honda family look with its signature headlight graphic.

 The hybrid CR-V will go on sale in early autumn, shortly after the new CR-V goes on sale in the UK.
-It will replace the diesel in the CR-V range, and is expected to cost slightly more.
+It will replace the diesel in the CR-V range, and is expected to be the most expensive engine option in the CR-V lineup.
 Europe will be among the first regions to get the hybrid, which will be some compensation for the very delayed introduction of this CR-V generation, which has been on sale in the US for many months.
 The outgoing entry-level petrol CR-V costs £23,475.

 Honda has previously sold four hybrid models in the UK: the Insight, CR-Z, Jazz hybrid and Civic hybrid, none of which are still on sale.
 The CR-V Hybrid is the first time the manufacturer has offered a hybrid in an SUV.